How to Make Crema de Chayote (Creamy Chayote Soup)

 Lola’s Cocina is a small business that earns various revenue streams.
 This includes sponsored posts and affiliate commissions from linked products, which I use and love.
 This commission is an agreement between Lola’s Cocina and retailers, with no extra cost to readers.

-Originally published on January 28, 2014 // Photography: Cacey McReavy
+Originally published on January 28, 2014 // Photography (hero shots only): Cacey McReavy

 Lola Wiarco Dweck